Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 4 September 2025 03.28.26 UTC
+- WIB: Kamis, 4 September 2025 04.23.40 UTC
-- WITA: Kamis, 4 September 2025 04.28.26 UTC
+- WITA: Kamis, 4 September 2025 05.23.40 UTC
-- WIT: Kamis, 4 September 2025 05.28.26 UTC
+- WIT: Kamis, 4 September 2025 06.23.40 UTC

 Kutipan Inspiratif:
-"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"
+"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"

 Kategori: friendship